nanophysics/pymeas2019_noise/documentation/README.md

 If you want to go to below 0.1 Hz with your measurement on easy trick is to measure the difference of two references.
 As long as the noise of the references is not correlated (and this is normally not the case) you can expect about sqrt(2) times the noise of a single reference.

 And yes, the offset after the preamplifier should be low.
-You could adjust by adjust one reference a bit for example.
+You could adjust the offset by adjust one reference a bit for example.